 GOAL LU-1.
-Victoria will maintain a healthy balance between residential, commercial, business park / office, and park / open space land uses
+Victoria will maintain a healthy balance between residential, commercial, business park/office, civic/institutional, and park/open space land uses

 Policy LU-1.1.
-Promote industrial and office development and redevelopment to build the tax base and generate revenues sufficient to support residential development.
+Promote high quality industrial and office development and redevelopment to build the tax base and generate revenues sufficient to support residential development.

 Policy LU-1.2.
-Continue to support the reinvigoration and development of Downtown as a mixed-use district including a variety of commercial, office, and residential space.
+Continue to support the reinvigoration and development of Downtown as a mixed-use district including a variety of commercial, office, and residential space and enhanced landscaping and beautification.